stefan-caraiman/katacoda-scenarios/linux-administration/step02.md

 We now know how to check if a process is running, and also manage it using `systemctl` if the process is registered as a **service**.

-Feel free to play around with other services, check their output, restart them and so on!
+Feel free to play around with other services, check their output restart them and so on!